marianasvega/WRO_FE-CETYS/README.md

 <br>

 > [!NOTE]
->If you want to learn how a differential works you can watch [this](https://www.youtube.com/watch?v=K4JhruinbWc) video but a differential gear allows wheels on the same axle to rotate at different speeds.
+>If you want to learn how a differential works you can watch [this](https://www.youtube.com/watch?v=K4JhruinbWc) video, basically a differential gear allows wheels on the same axle to rotate at different speeds.
 It works by using a set of gears to distribute torque between the wheels, enabling them to turn at different rates, which is essential for smooth cornering.
 If 𝑇 is the total torque supplied by the engine to the differential, and it is divided between the two wheels, then the torque 𝑇<sub>1</sub> on one wheel and 𝑇<sub>2</sub> on the other wheel satisfy 𝑇 = 𝑇<sub>1</sub> + 𝑇<sub>2</sub>.
 <br>
 The motor used in this mechanism is a Faulhaber MOT-165.
 We opted for this motor because it usually operates at voltages ranging from 6V to 12V, the speed of the motor varies with voltage and load conditions, but it is designed to achieve high RPM (revolutions per minute), and it provides a modest amount of torque, suitable for small, precise applications.
 It is important to mention that the motor and its driver, the L298N dual H-Bridge, have their power supply, **a Li-Po battery of 1000 mAh and 7.4V**.
 <br>